obsidian-tasks-group/obsidian-tasks/tests/StatusRegistryReport.test.StatusRegistryReport_should_create_a_report.approved.md

 # Review and check your Statuses

-This file was created by the Obsidian Tasks plugin, to help visualise the task statuses in this vault.
+This file was created by the Obsidian Tasks plugin (version x.y.z) to help visualise the task statuses in this vault.

 You can delete this file any time.